trixi-framework/FTObjectLibrary/README.md

 To add a new FTObjectLibrary release to Spack,
-1. Fork the Spack repository on Github to your personal account or the trixi-framework organization account.
+1. Fork the Spack repository on GitHub.

 2. Install and initialize spack on your local system from your fork
 ```